hm-ai/ml-enpc/README.md

 Welcome to you all !

-This [GitHub page](https://hm-ai.github.io/ml-enpc/) contains the materials for the practical part of the Machine Learning course at Ecole des Ponts 2023-2024.
+This [GitHub page](https://hm-ai.github.io/ml-enpc/) contains the materials for the practical part of the Machine Learning course at Ecole des Ponts ParisTech 2023-2024.

 # Getting Started